ishswar/katacoda-scenarios/k3d-clusters/step4.md

 ## Experiment with switching kube context

-As we now have two kube context we can try switching around
+As now we have two kube contexts we can try switching around

 ### Get all contexts